nickmvincent/cmpt419_fall2025/slides/deck3.md

 ## Course logistics

 - We'll have Quiz 1 on OCTOBER 16 (end of week 7) and Quiz 2 on November 13 (end of Week 11)
-- In class multiple choice + take home writing on Canvas.
+- In-class multiple choice + take-home writing on Canvas.
-- For in-class, we'll have a shared cheatsheet.
+- For in-class, we'll have a shared cheat sheet.
-- Quizzes are meant to provide some additonal structure to our very broad-ranging course
+- Quizzes are meant to provide some additional structure to our very broad-ranging course
 - heuristic I'll use: could you talk about the material in a job interview or research context?
 - Practice quiz coming soon!